anujbhardwaj/Convert-to-Vertical-Table/README.md

 # vertical-stacktable.js

 The Responsive Tables jQuery plugin for converting horizontal tables to vertical tables.
 The purpose of vertical-stacktable.js is to give you an easy way of converting wide tables to a format that will work better on small screens.
-It converts table rows to table columns just above the current table.
+It converts table rows to table columns just below the current table.

 ## How to Use